-To be e completed before Trade Contractor leaves jobsite: 1.
-The drainage plane is installed in a weather lapped manner.
-2. The drainage plane sections overlap a minimum of three inches for horizontal joints and six inches for vertical joints.
-3. The manufacturers recommended or Company specified fasteners were used to attach the drainage plane.
-4. Joints between sections of the drainage plane are properly taped (if called for in the Detailed Installation Requirements 2.a.
-"Drainage Plane After Windows Installation").
-5. The drainage plane properly integrates with the flashing at windows, doors, roof wall intersections, and other penetrations: The drainage plane below windows, doors, and other penetrations is installed under (interior) to the bottom of the flashing.
+- 1. The drainage plane is installed in a weather lapped manner. - 2.
+The drainage plane sections overlap a minimum of three inches for horizontal joints and six in. for vertical joints. - 3.
+The manufacturers recommended or Company specified fasteners were used to attach the drainage plane. - 4.
+Joints between sections of the drainage plane are properly taped (if called for in the Detailed Installation Requirements 2.a.
+"Drainage Plane After Windows Installation"). - 5.
+The drainage plane properly integrates with the flashing at windows, doors, roof wall intersections, and other penetrations:

+The drainage plane below windows, doors, and other penetrations is installed under (interior) to the bottom of the flashing.

 The drainage plane above windows, doors, roof wall intersections, and other penetrations is installed over (exterior) to the top of the flashing.

-6. All site details match the Drainage Plane Details in the Drainage Plane Installation Checklist and Details - SOW #2.
-7. No unapproved drainage plane material substitutions have been made from The Company specs.
-8. The Drainage Plane Trade Contractor understands that final performance evaluation of the drainage plane may be dependent on performance tests (water testing) that The Company may drainage plane may be dependent on performance tests (water testing) that The Company may conduct at any time in the construction process once the Drainage Plane Trade Contractor's work is complete.
+- 6. All site details match the Drainage Plane Details in the Drainage Plane Installation Checklist and Details - SOW #2. - 7.
+No unapproved drainage plane material substitutions have been made from The Company specs. - 8.
+The Drainage Plane Trade Contractor understands that final performance evaluation of the drainage plane may be dependent on performance tests (water testing) that The Company may conduct at any time in the construction process once the Drainage Plane Trade Contractor's work is complete.

-2. Detailed Installation Requirements
+2. Detailed Installation Requirements -